MS Limon

 Vortigern was a combined train and roll-on/roll-off ferry built by Swan Hunter in 1969 for the British Railways Board.
 She was sold to Greece in 1988 and served until 2004 under the names Milos Express, Express Milos and Nisos Lemnos.
-She was renamed Limon in 2004 and reflagged to Saint Vincent & the Grenadines.
+She was renamed Limon in 2004 and reflagged to Saint Vincent and the Grenadines.
 Limon was scrapped in 2005.

 Description

 As built, the ship was 380 ft 0 in long, with a beam of 63 ft 0 in and a draught of 13 ft 6 in.
 She was propelled by two 16-cylinder Crossley-Pielstick, 16 PC2V 450 diesel engines producing 7280 hp each.
 The engines drove twin screw propellers and could propel the ship at 19.5 kn.
 The ship had a capacity of 250 motor cars and 1,000 passengers.
 She could carry 30 railway wagons or ten carriages and eleven wagons.

 History

 Costing £2,500,000, Vortigern was built by Swan Hunter, Wallsend as yard number 10.
 Named after the 5th-Century King of the Britons, she was launched on 5 March 1969 and completed in July.
 Built for the British Transport Commission for operation by British Rail Sealink, she entered service on 31 July 1969.
 She was allocated the IMO Number 6910960, and United Kingdom Official Number 337888.
 Her port of registry was London.
 Vortigern was the last train ferry built for British Rail.
 Built as a dual purpose train and roll-on/roll-off ferry, Vortigern served on the Dover to Boulogne route during the summer season, and on the Dover to Dunkerque route during the winter season.
 On 22 May 1971, Vortigern was chartered by the International Railway Congress and made a voyage from Southend Pier Essex to Greenwich, London.
 The train track configuration in her hold can be seen in the 1973 drama Don Juan.

 On 1 January 1979, Vortigern was registered to Sealink.
 She served on the Folkestone to Boulogne route.
 On 16 January 1983, the ship suffered an engine fire, which took her out of service for four weeks.
 At 05:42 on 4 March 1982, Vortigern ran aground on a breakwater at Ostend, Belgium.
 Her passengers were disembarked by lifeboat.
 She was later refloated with assistance from five tugs.
 After repairs in Amsterdam, Netherlands, which cost over £1 million, she returned to service on 22 April.
 In July 1982, she ran aground at Folkestone.